🔨📦🎙️_(:3」∠)_💦

 The booth ifself falls a bit short of the number but they do surpass the effect in combination with soundproofing efforts put on the door.

-Indeed, it was no longer something categorized as melodic death metal when I listened to "Needled 24/7" in the situation 3; the more-chopping-than-shivering-body guitar riffs and the
+Indeed, it was no longer something categorized as melodic death metal when I listened to "Needled 24/7" in the 3rd situation──the sharp-edged guitar riffs and the rain-storm-like double bass drums were nowhere to be seen; cars running far away outside could even obliterate their hustle and bustle in a heartbeat.

 Outro